kaltura/DeveloperPortalDocs/documentation/player-sdk/Introduction.md

 and more...

 # Architecture Overview

-The Kaltura player architecture design to allow seamless expirence between mutltiple playback engines and platforms.
+The Kaltura Player architecture design to allow seamless integration experience, enabling you to connect mutltiple playback engines and platforms.
-The kaltura player wrap the playback engine with the same interface and events and by that allow the same plugin code to work across multiple platofrms including iOS,Android and web.
+The kaltura Player wraps the playback engine with the same interface and events, thereby allowing the same plugin code to work across multiple platforms, including iOS,Android and web.

-Each platform support different types of streaming capabilites and DRM and the player will choose the best streaming technologie and DRM if needed.
+Each platform supports different types of streaming capabilites and DRMs, allowing the Player will choose the best streaming technologie and DRM as needed.
-Plugins can be with or without UI and can work cross platforms, Some plugins need native support such as chromecast,DRM and Ads.
+Plugins can be used with or without the UI and can work cross0platforms.
+Some plugins require native support, such as Chromecast,DRM and ads.

-The player-sdk provide this features out of the box.
+The Player-SDK provide these features out-of-the-box.
-The Player expose API for all platform, we expose basic API and common.
-If you're an iOS developer and you already work with AVFoundation you should expect the same API + Kaltura player API.
+The Player expose APIs - both basic API and common - for all platforms.
+If you are an iOS developer and you have already worked with AVFoundation, you should expect the same API + Kaltura Player API.
-The player API support sending notificaition to the player, listen to events and evaulates properties.
+The Player API supports sending notifications to the Player, listening to events, and evaulating properties.
-Each player config will include the UICONF object which include the player configuration - which plugins should we load.
+Each Player configuration includes the UICONF object, which includes the Player configuration and indicates which plugins should be loaded.
-Every componenet of the player is a plugin.
+Every componenet of the Player is designed as a plugin.

 ### Kaltura Player v2 Toolkit Architecture Diagram

-The following diagram visualizes the architecture of Kaltura Player , and highlights its flexibility and robustness across platforms and devices:
+The following diagram visualizes the architecture of Kaltura Player, and highlights its flexibility and robust capabilities across platforms and devices:

 ![](https://knowledge.kaltura.com/sites/default/files/styles/large/public/kaltura-player-toolkit.png)

 As the diagram outlines, we can leverage native components for [iOS](https://github.com/kaltura/player-sdk-native-ios/) and [Android](https://github.com/kaltura/player-sdk-native-android) in conjunction with the HTML5 runtime and Adobe flash or Microsoft Silverlight plugins, to transcend platform limitations across devices and browsers, while delivering the full Player v2 Toolkit experience.

 ### Why Native?
-What advantages are gained by going native?
-Here is a feature list that will help explain the advantages of Kaltura Player Toolkit in native environments:
+What advantages are gained by using native?
+Here is a feature list that will help explain the advantages of using the Kaltura Player Toolkit in native environments:

               | iOS WebView              | iOS Native |Android WebView | Android Native |
 ------------- | -----------------        | ---------- | -------------- | ---------------|